Hhbecker/GedanLab/EOYB-Descriptive-Analysis/README.md

 # VCR_EOYB_Descriptive_Analysis
+The Virginia Coast Reserve End of Year Biomass dataset stretches all the way back to the late 1990s.
+This repo contains several scripts used for the descriptive analysis of this dataset.

-The first task is to create bar graphs of the total biomass (standardized by meter squared) of each species present within a zone for every year data is collected in a marsh site.
+Original: total biomass (standardized by meter squared) of each species present within each marsh zone for each year data was collected in each marsh site.